Making sense of ISAs

 Every tax year, HMRC gives you an ISA allowance.
 This is the maximum you can pay into one or more types of ISA in that year.
 It’s worthwhile making the most of this allowance if you can, because it can’t be carried over to the next tax year.

-NEW Personal Savings Allowance (PSA)
+Personal Savings Allowance (PSA)

-From 6 April 2017, basic rate tax payers can earn up to £1,000 interest on savings tax free, with a £500 allowance for higher rate tax payers.
+Basic rate tax payers can earn up to £1,000 interest on savings tax free, with a £500 allowance for higher rate tax payers.

 What is the ISA allowance?

 Available to UK residents aged 18+ (16+ for a Cash ISA)

 A tax year is from April 6 — April 5.
 Current ISA allowances are:

 2019/2020 tax year — £20,000

 You can only hold one of each type of ISA at any time